-Many say Jesus used parables to make spiritual truths come alive, to make their meaning clearer.
-Actually, the Bible shows that was not His purpose at all.
+Many say Jesus used parables to make spiritual truths come alive, to make them clearer.
+But the parable of the sower helps show that wasn’t His purpose at all.

 Imagine the scene: